NativeScript/docs/content/guide/updating-an-app.md

 #### Running the Latest Code

-Often when working with open-source projects, one needs functionality that has not yet passed the full release cycle, or even functionality that is not yet fully implemented.
-We know that many of you are experimenters and want to try the latest and greatest features of NativeScript.
-That is why we tried to make this process simple and easy to follow.
+Often when working with open-source projects, at times there is a requirement for functionality that has not yet passed the full release cycle, or even functionality that is not yet fully implemented.
+We know that many developers using open-source software are experimenters and would wish to enjoy the option to try out the latest and greatest features of NativeScript.
+This is why we tried to make this process simple and easy to follow.
 There are two ways to get the latest development code for NativeScript:

 - You can get it via npm.
 - You can build the source code.